kanha95/HPC-IIT-Delhi/README.md

 ## If you are using ANACONDA on hpc then you need to be careful while creating a virtual environment.

 Here are the commands.
+Use the below commands in home terminal without requesting for any resoruces.
 ```
 module load apps/anaconda/3
 conda config --set auto_activate_base false
 conda init
 ```

-Then close the terminal and log in again.
-Do check that your current terminal has internet connectivity.
+Then **close all the terminals** and log in again.
+Now provide internet connectivity to current terminal.
 Do read the section INSTALLING PACKAGES FROM THE INTERNET OR WEB above to give connectivity to this terminal.
 Else you will get https error.
+Use the below commands in home terminal without requesting for any resoruces.

 ```
 module load apps/anaconda/3